googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 | uint8 | format | Set to 2. |
 | ColorIndex | color | ColorIndex record for the solid color fill. |

-The ColorIndex record format is specified in 5.7.11.2.4.
+For the ColorIndex record format, see 5.7.11.2.4.

 **5.7.11.2.5.3 Format 3: PaintLinearGradient**

 Format 3 is used to specify a linear gradient fill.
 For general information about linear gradients, see 5.7.11.1.2.2.

 The PaintLinearGradient table has a ColorLine subtable.
-The ColorLine table format is specified in 5.7.11.2.4.
+For the ColorLine table format, see 5.7.11.2.4.
 For background information on the color line, see 5.7.11.1.2.1.

 For information about applying a fill to a shape, see 5.7.11.1.3.